About

 -

-The ending to the Human Story isn’t decided yet, but it will be soon.
+It isn't decided yet whether the Human Story ends here, but it will be decided soon.

 We hope you join us in writing a better ending.